 complete a settlement survey every six months for this two year period.

-For occupations which require licensing or registration before you are permitted to work in Western Australia, a positive skills assessment and State nomination do not guarantee that you will meet the licensing or registration requirements of the relevant licensing or registration authority.
-Those considering applying for Western Australian nomination are advised to check with the appropriate licensing or registration authority to verify their suitability for licensing or registration.
+Some occupations need licensing or registration before you are able to work in Western Australia.
+A positive skills assessment and State nomination do not guarantee that you will meet the requirements of the relevant licensing or registration authority.
+You should check the requirements for your nominated occupation before applying for State nomination.

 SkillSelect is an online service provided by the Department of Home Affairs that enables skilled workers who are interested in migrating to Australia to record their details to be considered for a skilled visa through an EOI.
 Intending migrants may be identified and nominated for skilled visas by Australian employers or State and territory governments, or they could be invited by the Commonwealth Government to lodge a visa application.
 For more information and to submit an EOI, visit the